 What’s interesting, is that a vast majority of the men who frequent Capulong’s site are looking for tactical items such as the kind soldiers and police officers might carry.
 Matte black knives and multi-tools tend to be some of the most popular, followed by tactical flashlights and backpacks with military webbing.

 Not exactly what we think of when we discuss the men who read Gentleman’s Gazette.
-So I probed and soon we began talking about the essentials that might apply to a more discerning and dapper gentleman who wears a suit to the office and a blazer and bow tie at home.
+So , this guide is all about the discerning and dapper gentleman who wears a suit to the office and a blazer and bow tie at home.